angular/angular/aio/tools/README.md

 ## cli-patches

-The AIO application is built using the Angular CLI tool.
-We are often trialling new features for the CLI, which we apply to the library after it is installed.
+The AIO application is built using Angular Architect (backend for the Angular CLI tool) wrapped under Bazel.
+We are often trialling new features for Architect and CLI, which we apply to the library after it is installed.
 This folder contains git patch files that contain these new features and a utility to apply those patches to the CLI library.